 About Human Kinetics & Ergonomics (HKE)

-HUMANS are the central factor in all activities of work life and society.
-No social, medical, technical or economical progress may take effect without the humans being involved.
+HUMANS are the central factor in all activities of work-life and society.
+No social, medical, technical or economic progress may take effect without the humans being involved.
 Human health and performance are the key issues for a productive and successful individual and a progressing society.